 DTE are specialised, medically supervised diets that can improve seizure control in some children.
 These well-established therapies are supported by scientific evidence and are used worldwide

 There are different types of DTE, including the Ketogenic and Modified Diets.
 The Monash Children’s Hospital DTE Service provides dietary planning, implementation and monitoring supported by a specialised paediatric dietitian and clinical nurse consultant.
 Suitability for trial of this treatment requires consideration of many factors, including seizure type and severity and the ability to manage a complex and restrictive diet.
 If you have any questions regarding your child’s suitability please discuss this treatment option with their paediatric neurologist.

 The number of children commencing the diet each month is limited so if you are interested please speak to your child’s paediatric neurologist and the DTE Service clinical nurse consultant or dietitian.

 DTE Service Dietitian

 DTE further information:

-Urgent consultations or discussion can be obtained from the on-call consultant or fellow via the Monash Children’s Hospital switchboard on (03) 9594 6666.
+Urgent consultations or discussion can be obtained from the on-call consultant or fellow via the Monash Children’s Hospital main reception on (03) 8572 3000.

 Monash Children’s Hospital, Clayton